Tutorial: Create and publish a lab in Azure Lab Services

 Add users to the lab

-By default, the Restrict access option, found on the Users page, is turned on for a lab.
-Only listed users can register with the lab by using the registration link you send.
+By default, access to a lab is restricted, which means that only listed users can register with the lab.
 You can turn off restricted access, which allows students to register with the lab as long as they have the registration link.
+Configure restricted access by using the Restrict access setting on the Users page.

 Select the Users page.